anishathalye/dotbot/README.md

       prefix: '.'
 ```

-If the source location is omitted or set to `null`, Dotbot will use the basename of the destination, with a leading `.` stripped if present.
+If the target location is omitted or set to `null`, Dotbot will use the basename of the link name, with a leading `.` stripped if present.
 This makes the following two config files equivalent.

-Explicit sources:
+Explicit targets:

 ```yaml
 - link: